Jax Taylor Reflects On ‘Reckless’ Behavior Before Revealing He And Wife Brittany Have ‘Done A Lot For People’

 According to Taylor’s followers, he and Cartwright purchased school supplies for teachers so their students wouldn’t have to learn without the necessary tools and bought Christmas trees for people who couldn’t afford them last year.

-As The Inquisitr previously reported, Taylor said that Kardashian’s appearance on The View would be “dumb” before getting blasted by a number of people who pointed out that Kardashian had donated a million dollars to the coronavirus efforts and noted that both she and husband Kanye West were producing medical supplies at her Skims factories and his Yeezy factories.
+As The Inquisitr previously reported, Taylor said that Kardashian’s appearance on The View would be “dumb” before getting blasted by a number of people who pointed out that Kardashian had donated $1 million to the coronavirus efforts and noted that both she and husband Kanye West were producing medical supplies at her Skims factories and his Yeezy factories.